-Attendance Allowance for people 65 or over
+Attendance Allowance for people over pension age

 If you need help living independently, Attendance Allowance can help you with the extra costs.
 You can get AA to help you live at home even if you're very disabled.

 Attendance Allowance is paid at two different rates depending on the level of care that you need because of your disability.